 - 24. FIUs should not prohibit or place unreasonable or unduly restrictive conditions on exchanging information or providing assistance.
 In particular, FIUs should not refuse a request for assistance on the grounds that: - a.
-The request is also considered to involve fiscal matters; - b.
-Laws require financial institutions or designated non-financial businesses and professions (except where the relevant information that is sought is held under circumstances where legal privilege or legal professional secrecy applies) to maintain secrecy or confidentiality; - c.
-There is an inquiry, investigation or proceeding underway in the country receiving the request, unless the assistance would impede that inquiry, investigation or proceeding; and/or - d.
-The nature or status (civil, administrative, law enforcement etc.) of the requesting counterpart authority is different to its foreign FIU. - 25.
+The request is also considered to involve fiscal matters, - b.
+Laws require financial institutions or designated non-financial businesses and professions (except where the relevant information that is sought is held under circumstances where legal privilege or legal professional secrecy applies) to maintain secrecy or confidentiality,

+- c.
+There is an inquiry, investigation or proceeding underway in the country receiving the request unless the assistance would impede that inquiry, investigation or proceeding, and/or - d.
+The nature or status (civil, administrative, law enforcement etc.) of the requesting counterpart authority is different from its foreign FIU. - 25.
 FIUs receiving requests may, as appropriate, refuse to provide information if the requesting FIU cannot protect the information effectively. - 26.
-FIUs receiving requests should promptly, and to the largest extent possible, grant prior consent to disseminate the information to competent authorities.
+FIUs receiving requests should promptly and to the largest extent possible, grant prior consent to disseminate the information to competent authorities.
 The FIU receiving the request should not refuse consent to such dissemination unless this would fall beyond the scope of application of its AML/CFT provisions, could impair a criminal investigation, would be clearly disproportionate to the legitimate interests of a natural or legal person or the State of the providing FIU, or would otherwise not be in accordance with fundamental principles of its national law.
-Any such refusal to grant consent should be appropriately explained.

-27. Co-operation may also be refused, as appropriate, on the grounds of lack of reciprocity or recurring inadequate co-operation.
-All cases that are refused must be justified, and FIUs should make all efforts to provide an explanation when the requested co-operation cannot be provided.
+Any such refusal to grant consent should be explicit and appropriately explained.
+Unless explicitly refused by the requested FIU, the requesting FIU may assume consent to disseminate the information to the authorities indicated in the request. - 27.
+Cooperation may also be refused, as appropriate, on the grounds of lack of reciprocity or recurring inadequate cooperation.
+All cases that are refused must be justified, and FIUs should make all efforts to provide an explanation when the requested cooperation cannot be provided.

-Data protection and confidentiality
+Data Protection and Confidentiality

 - 28. Information received, processed, held or disseminated by requesting FIUs must be securely protected, exchanged and used only in accordance with agreed procedures, policies and applicable laws and regulations. - 29.
 FIUs must, therefore, have rules in place governing the security and confidentiality of such information, including procedures for handling, storage, dissemination and protection of, as well as access to, such information. - 30.
 FIUs should ensure their staff members have the necessary security clearance levels and understand their responsibilities in handling and disseminating sensitive and confidential information. - 31.
 FIUs should ensure there is limited access to their facilities and information, including information technology systems. - 32.
 Exchanged information should be used only for the purpose for which the information was sought or provided.
-Any dissemination of the information to other authorities or third parties, or any use of this information for administrative, investigative, prosecutorial or judicial purposes, beyond those originally approved, should be subject to prior authorization by the requested FIU. - 33.
+Any dissemination of the information to other authorities or third parties, or any use of this information for administrative, investigative, prosecutorial or judicial purposes beyond those originally approved, should be subject to prior authorization by the requested FIU. - 33.
 At a minimum, exchanged information must be treated and protected by the same confidentiality provisions that apply to similar information from domestic sources obtained by the FIU receiving the request.

-Channels for the exchange of information
+Channels for the Exchange of Information